Tsumiiiiiiii/Extremely-SUS-Repo/readme.md

-This is the first iteration of this very sus looking repo
+What is this thing lmao, why am i even doing this!!